This photo is showing the perpendicular

 you may have to trim a little at a time and often to get them shortened.

-A nail grinder is also wonderful tool, and often I find that dogs that
+A nail grinder is also wonderful tool, and often I find that dogs that are

-trimmer, are perfectly fine with the electric grinder!
+are perfectly fine with the electric grinder!

-The red arrows on the photo show
+The red arrows on the

-grinders, do not grind for more than a couple of seconds at a time on one
+you are using grinders, do not grind for more than a couple of seconds

-nail, as the heat from grinder friction on the nail can also be painful.
+at a time on one nail, as the heat from grinder friction on the nail can

-Do a little at a time on all nails and take special care not to catch the
+also be painful.
+Do a little at a time on all nails and take special

-grinder in feathering or other hair!
+care not to catch the grinder in feathering or other hair!

-Do not forget to trim the Dew
+Do not forget to trim

-cause real problems.
+and cause real problems.

 |

-| The next Grooming Tutorial will
+The next Grooming

-cover trimming Shoulders and Tails.
+Tutorial will cover trimming Shoulders and Tails.
 Navigation below |

 |